Walter L. Buenger: Family

+Walter is married to Vickie Luquette Buenger who retired from her academic appointment as Clinical Professor of Management in the Mays Business School Department at Texas A&M University in 2022.
+The Buenger family is of German descent.

-The Buengers, who reside in Austin, Texas, have a son, Carl Davis Buenger (born ca. 1988), who graduated from Rice University with a mathematics degree in 2010.
+The Buengers, who have homes in Bryan, Texas and Austin, Texas, have a son, Carl Davis Buenger (born ca. 1988), who graduated from Rice University in 2010 with a mathematics degree in 2010 and from the Ohio State University with a PhD in Mathematics in 2016.
 Their daughter, Erin Channing Buenger, died in 2009 of neuroblastoma pediatric cancer at the age of eleven.
-Former U.S. Representative Chet Edwards, a Buenger family friend, sponsored a successful bill to earmark $150 million toward a cure for neuroblastoma and other cancers.
+Former U.S. Representative Chet Edwards, a Buenger family friend, co-sponsored a successful bill to earmark $150 million toward a cure for neuroblastoma and other cancers.
 The measure was signed into law by U.S. President George W. Bush in July 2008.